-- Project is on schedule, 100 percent complete with original schedule and 89 percent complete with the revised schedule mandated by the grant details.
+- The project is on schedule, 100 percent complete with the original schedule and 79 percent complete with the revised schedule.

 Nine crews worked in six geographical parts of the Keys called Damage Survey Report (DSR) areas.
 This includes a car and a minivan removed from canal 277 on Big Pine Key and a 37-foot boat that was lifted off the bottom of canal 239 in Marathon using airbags.

 The hurricane marine debris was taken to nearby debris management sites before being hauled to the mainland for proper disposal.

 Monroe County is working on obtaining additional information for resubmittal of the approximately 145 marine debris and 24 sediment removal canals that were not deemed eligible during the initial evaluation by NRCS.
 The County submitted additional information to NRCS on April 19, 2019, which included a total of 224 additional marine debris removal canals.

 NRCS approved 76 additional debris removal canals throughout the Florida Keys on July 10, 2019.
 Opens a New Window.

 What if my canal is not among the 172 approved canals?

 Provide photos of the debris on the canal banks right after Irma hit, photos of debris that are now visible under the water, or underwater photos of the debris to firstname.lastname@example.org.